Feature #2756

 rules: input in json format

-Added by Victor Julien almost 6 years ago.
+Added by Victor Julien about 6 years ago.

 Updated over 1 year ago.